Texans QB C.J. Stroud makes 'major donation' to Ohio State NIL collective 'THE Foundation' - Yahoo Sports

 Career: 575 of 830 passing (69.3%) for 8,123 yards with 85 touchdowns to 12 interceptions; 80 carries for 136 yards and a touchdown

-This article originally appeared on The Columbus Dispatch: Former Ohio State QB C.J.
-Stroud donates to Buckeyes' NIL collective
+This article originally appeared on The Columbus Dispatch: C.J.
+Stroud, Houston Texans QB, donates to Ohio State's NIL collective